When your dog starts to lose control of his bladder, it’s often a frightening sign that your dog is truly getting old.

 Make Sure Your Pet Stays Clean

-If you end up opting for a doggie diaper to manage your dog’s incontinence, it’s important to clean off your pet anytime he uses his diaper or has an accident in the middle of the night.
+If you end up opting for a doggie diaper to manage your dog’s incontinence, it’s important to clean off your pet anytime he uses his diaper, pees in his sleep, or has an accident in the middle of the night.

 Particularly messy situations call for a proper bath, but you can spot clean small areas on your dog’s body with a bit of warm soapy water and a soft rag.